1. Requirements for All Firms

-Under Law Society Rule 5-42(3), independent (sole) practitioners who share space and certain common expenses with other practitioners, must maintain separate trust bank accounts and cannot deposit trust monies into a trust bank account operated by any other of those practitioners.
+Under Law Society Rule 5-42(3), independent (sole) practitioners who share space and certain common expenses with other practitioners, must maintain separate trust bank accounts and cannot deposit trust monies into a trust bank account operated by any other of those practitioners or law firms.

-If you are practising in such an arrangement, you will be required to become a trust account supervisor as described herein unless arrangements are made with the Law Society to have a designated trust account supervisor.
+If you are practising in such an arrangement, you must be a trust account supervisor as described herein unless arrangements are made with the Law Society to have a designated trust account supervisor.

 Whether you are practising in a firm, as a sole practitioner or you are in a space sharing arrangement, you have the option to designate a practising lawyer from outside of your firm to be your trust account supervisor.
 This individual will have to be approved and complete the education as in the ordinary course.

 However, because this person is from outside of your firm, all clients of your firm will have to be advised at the outset of the retainer that such an arrangement has been made and that contractual steps will be taken to protect their confidentiality and privilege.
 In addition, the firm will have to conduct conflicts checks in each matter for the protection of the clients.